-Millersville University: This class adheres to policies as outlined by MU (links to full text in D2L).
+Millersville University: This class adheres to MU guidelines/policies (links to full info in D2L).

 Class Participation: Students are responsible for material presented in class or distributed via D2L.
 Only graded work missed for an absence excused based on Millersville's approved guidelines may be made up.
 Please contact me in advance or as soon as possible to reschedule.
 Any graded work conducted outside the scheduled time may differ significantly in form and exact content from the in-class version.